Understanding Renewable Energy Credits in California

 6. What is California’s Low Carbon Fuel Standard (LCFS) Program and how does it work?

 This renewable energy project is a program designed to reduce carbon emission levels from transportation fuel, specifically targeted at groups like the trucking industry.
 The program uses “carbon intensity” or CI levels of specific fuels to set fuel targets.
-If an organization uses transportation fuels with a lower CI than the current established target, they generate LCFS credits, which function in a very similar way to RECs and are frequently sold to fuel producers to cover their carbon emission deficits.
+If an organization uses transportation fuels with a lower CI than the current established target, they generate LCFS credits.
+These function in a very similar way to RECs and are frequently sold to fuel producers to cover their carbon emission deficits.

 7. Can RECs be used in the LCFS program?